On three domination-based identification problems in block graphs: Lower bounds

 \section{Lower bounds}

-The general lower bound for the size of an identifying code using the number of vertices is $\gamma^{ID}(G)\geq \lceil \log_2(|V(G)|+1)\rceil$ \cite{KCL_1998}.
-However, to reach this bound, a graph needs to have a large {\em VC-dimension} \cite{BLLPT_2015}.
-Indeed, if a graph has VC-dimension $c$ then any identifying code has size at least $O(|V(G)|^{1/c})$.
-The value $1/c$ is not always tight, see for example the case of line graphs, which have VC-dimension at most $4$ but for which the tight order for the lower bound is $O(|V(G)|^{1/2})$ \cite{FGNPV13}.
-Similar results hold for LD- and OLD-codes.
+The general lower bound for the size of an identifying code using the number of vertices is $\gamma^{ID}(G)\geq \lceil \log_2(|V(G)|+1)\rceil$ \cite{karpovsky1998new}.
+However, to reach this bound, a graph needs to have a large VC-dimension~\cite{bousquet2015identifying} (the {\em VC-dimension} of a graph $G$ is the size of a largest \emph{shattered set}, that is, a set $S$ of vertices such that for every subset $S$' of $S$, some closed neighbourhood in $G$ intersects $S$ exactly at $S'$).
+Indeed, if a graph has VC-dimension $c$, then any identifying code has size at least $O(|V(G)|^{1/c})$~\cite{bousquet2015identifying}.
+The value $1/c$ is not always tight for specific subclasses of graphs of VC-dimension $c$, see for example the case of line graphs, which have VC-dimension at most~$4$ but for which the tight order for the lower bound is $\Omega(|V(G)|^{1/2})$~\cite{foucaud2013identifying}.
+Similar results hold for LD- and OLD-codes, by using the same techniques as in~\cite{bousquet2015identifying}.

-Block graphs have VC-dimension at most $2$, and thus, using the previous result, their (identifying) codes are lower bounded by $O(|V(G)|^{1/2})$.
-In the following theorem, we improve this lower bound and give a tight result.
+Block graphs have VC-dimension at most~$2$ (one can check that a shattered set of size~3 would imply the existence of an induced 4-cycle or diamond), and thus, using the result from~\cite{bousquet2015identifying}, their ID-number is lower bounded by $\Omega(|V(G)|^{1/2})$.
+In this section, we improve this lower bound to a linear one, and give a tight result.

+For the rest of this article, given a block graph $G$, by $\mathcal{K}_{leaf}(G)$ we shall mean the set of all leaf blocks of $G$ with at least one edge in the block.
+Moreover, by the symbol $n_i(G)$, we shall mean the number of vertices of degree $i$ in the graph $G$.